piam/bjc-course/curriculum/10-internet/labs/02-internet-activity.md

 Autonomous Systems (10-15 minutes)
 ----------------------------------
 Conventionally the Internet is often referred to as a “network of networks”.
-A slightly different view is that the Internet is a network of autonomous systems that communicate with each other using the Border Gateway Protocol (BGP).
+A slightly different view is that the Internet is a network of autonomous systems that communicate with each other using the [Border Gateway Protocol (BGP)](http://docwiki.cisco.com/wiki/Border_Gateway_Protocol).
 Let’s find out something about autonomous systems in this activity.

-*Task: Answer the three questions about Autonomous Systems*
+*Task: Answer following three questions about Autonomous Systems*

  * How many autonomous systems (AS) are there today on the Internet?
  * What is the AS number of Duke University?